mhausenblas/Racoon/README.md

 							(defaults to plain text format; when 'json' is selected it creates a valid JSON document in the current directory that reads something like 'crawl-result-2012-07-21T18-48-33-406027.json')

-	-l or --limit		...
-OPTIONAL: sets crawl limit, allowed are values greater 0 (defaults to no limits, that is, follow all available links within the website)

 	-p or --politeness	...
 OPTIONAL: sets the crawl frequency aka politeness, allowed are values greater MIN_POLITNESS (defaults to 0.1 sec between two subsequent requests at a site)